 More research is needed to understand the mechanisms of word-to-text integration, aside from skill differences.
 The cross-sentence paraphrase effect is a general language process, found in listening comprehension as well as reading (Adlof & Perfetti, 2011).
-Beyond this is whether the message level of comprehension (what the text means) or the lexical level (the association between prior words and the word being read), or both, are responsible for the paraphrase effect.
+Stafura and Perfetti (2014) explored the question of whether the message level of comprehension (what the text means) or the lexical level (the association between prior words and the word being read), or both, are responsible for the paraphrase effect.
 Although the message level must be involved if the effect is about comprehension, lexical processes initiated by word identification, including associations that a word has with other words in memory and with other words in the text are part of the process.
 In the C-I model, associations are activated through rapid, automatic processes in the construction stage and may have no consequences for the later integrative stages of comprehension.
-However, if the text contains words that take advantage of the associations that are evoked unconsciously, then associations provide a head start on message-level comprehension.
-A final question is whether the lexical component of the text integration process takes advantage of forward association processes or uses memory-based backward processes.
-In our example, does "storm" in the first sentence evoke "rain" as an associate, which is then available to support integration when "rain" is encountered in the next sentence?
-Or is the more important process that when "rain" is read in the second sentence it resonates with the memory of "storm" from the first sentence.
-Both processes must occur, but we hypothesize that the memory-based process dominates across sentence boundaries.
+However, if the text contains words that take advantage of the associations that are evoked unconsciously, then associations may provide a head start on message-level comprehension.